Sri Lankan shares close lower as industrials weigh

 * For a report on major currencies, click

-$1 = 196.0000 Sri Lankan rupees Reporting by Rama Venkat in Bengaluru; Editing by Amy Caren Daniel
+$1 = 197.0000 Sri Lankan rupees Reporting by Rama Venkat in Bengaluru; Editing by Shinjini Ganguli

 Our Standards: The Thomson Reuters Trust Principles.